letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 1/README.md

 __Database and Models__

 In backend development projects, the database design is often the very first task to complete and complete well.
-The database design determines what and how information is important and stored for repeated usages.
-While designing the database (what technologies to use, how to model it, etc.), we can very quickly assess if the project is a feasible idea and if we can meet most requirements.
+The database design determines what and how information is imported and stored for repeated usages.
+While designing the database (what technologies to use, how to model it, etc.), we can very quickly assess if the project is feasible and if we can meet the requirements.

-In this project, we will persist Epic and Story records into a JSON file to keep things as simple as possible.
-The primary components are as follows:
+In this project, we will persist Epic and Story records in a JSON file to keep things as simple as possible.
+The JSON model contains the following components:
 * `last_item_id` - A global integer ID counter for both Epics and Stories.
 Each newly created Epic/Story will increment the counter.
 * `epics` - A mapping between Epic IDs and the actual Epics.
 An Epic will consist a list of Stories in the form of Story IDs.
 * `stories` - A mapping between Story IDs and the actual Stories.
 * `epic` and `story` both have `id`, `title`, `description` and `status`.
 * `status` can be `Open`, `InProgress`, `Resolved` or `Closed`.

-Here's an example for how that JSON file will look like:
+Here's an example for how the JSON file will look like:
 ```json
 {
   "last_item_id": 3,